 How long will on-boarding take?

-After we have access to Google My Business, Google Adwords and Google Merchant Center, it takes about 30 days to fully setup, configure and verify with Google to go live on all your locations.
+Once dba has access to Google My Business, Google Adwords and Google Merchant Center, it takes about 30 days to fully setup, configure and verify with Google to go live on all your locations.